deejaygraham/deejaygraham.github.io/_posts/2014-04-15-cleaning-msbuild-itemgroup-includes.markdown

 to a problem that I sometimes run into when writing longer or multi-file msbuild scripts.

-If you create an ItemGroup in your script:
+If you create an ItemGroup inside an MsBuild target:

 	<ItemGroup>
 		<MyFiles Include="a.cs" />